irmen/prog8/docs/source/syntaxreference.rst

 of something with an operand starting with 1 or 0, you'll have to add a space in between.
 Otherwise the parser thinks you've typed an invalid binary number.

+**digit grouping:** for any number you can use underscores to group the digits to make the number more readable.
+Any underscores in the number are ignored by the compiler.
+For instance ``%1001_0001`` is a valid binary number and ``3_000_000.99`` is a valid floating point number.

 **character values:** you can use a single character in quotes like this ``'a'`` for the PETSCII byte value of that character.